rilindo/cookbook-dhcpdhump/README.md

 Requirements
 ------------
-Tool is specific to Ubuntu.
-There is another version of it for CentOS, but you will need access to EPEL.
-Support for it will be added in the future.
+It installs off from Ubuntu out of the box.
+For CentOS/RHEL, you will need the repoforge or RHEL repo.

 Attributes
 ----------